- What We Do

 Food Security Situation

-- Based on the July 2016 Zimbabwe Vulnerability Assessment Committee findings, an estimated 4.1 million people will be food insecure during the peak of the lean season in January to March 2017.
-Global acute malnutrition is at 5.7 percent, the highest in 15 years, and 2.1 percent of the population is suffering from severe acute malnutrition.
+Based on the July 2016 Zimbabwe Vulnerability Assessment Committee findings, an estimated 4.1 million people will be food insecure during the peak of the next lean season in January to March 2017.
+Global acute malnutrition is at 4.4 percent, and 1.9 percent of the population is suffering from severe acute malnutrition.

 - Poor seasonal rains, reduced agricultural production and labor remittances, lack of purchasing power and high food prices are adversely impacting household food security in Zimbabwe.
 These factors are compounded by ongoing political instability.

 Food Assistance Programs